The One Commandment

 There is no salvation to be found in mere material gain, but only in purposeful contribution, of which material gains are a side effect.
 Therefore, thou shalt not steal.

-Obeying And Violating The One Commandment
+Obeying and Violating The One Commandment

 The more consequently you follow the One Commandment and learn to let go of all unconsensual taking, claiming, and coveting, you will notice that whatever is supposed to be yours will automatically become yours.
 Your surroundings recognize your abilities and qualities and then provide you with resources and entrust you with valuables that complement these traits for you to create further value through the very combination of your skills with these resources—which ultimately serves the collective whole.
 These resources flowing towards you come not because you desire or want to possess them for the sole reason of possession.
 They come because your responsibility creates value.